IBM-Bluemix-Docs/java/spring-healthcheck.md

 ## Health checks in Spring Boot 1
 {: #spring-health-boot1}

 The Spring Boot 1 actuator defines a `/health` endpoint, which returns a `{"status": "UP"}` payload when all is well.
-The endpoint does not require authorization, but if authorization is configured and the caller is authorized, additional information will be included in the response.
+The endpoint does not require authorization, but if authorization is configured and the caller is authorized, additional information is included in the response.

-An example of an unauthenticated successful health check using the Spring Boot 1 Actuator:
+See the following example of an unauthenticated successful health check that uses the Spring Boot 1 Actuator:
 ```
 $ curl -i localhost:8080/health
 HTTP/1.1 200